morgante/morgante/fitness/phase1.md

 This document describes my plans for improving and maintaining fitness in phase 1.

+## Timeline
+Phase 1 begins on April 13, 2014.

 ## Objectives

  - The objective of this program is to lower my weight from **275 lbs** to **185 lbs**.